Jump to navigation

 I moved my family to Rangely in the Fall of 2014 after receiving an employment opportunity with Williams Northwestern Pipeline.

 I work as an Operations Technician for Williams Northwestern Pipeline.
 I have held previous employment positions as a Project Manager, Public Relations Manager, and Account Manager.

 I love the great outdoors; Rangely and surrounding areas provides so much to explore and enjoy.
 I also enjoy the unique and safe lifestyle that Rangely offers.
 I grew up in a small town, and can now offer my children a similar experience as they grow.
 There are also many opportunities for growth in Rangely, and I am excited to be a part of that.

 Sustainability is my main focus for Rangely.
 With the economic downturn in the oil and gas field, I hope to see Rangely remain the unique and safe home town for all those that reside here.
 There are numerous possibilities for Rangely to be sustainable, and I have great hopes for those possibilities to become realities in the future.

-Trey Robie is a Rangely local and is serving his first term on the Town Council.
+Rich Garner is a Rangely local and is serving his first term on the Rangely Town Council.